loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 It is critical for first-order programs to identify the call stack, that is, the point where a procedure should return control when finishing execution.
+In
-In the case of #ln it is about where a procedure should continue when finishing execution because rather than where a procedure should return control, it is about where a procedure should continue execution.
+#ln, rather than returning control it is about where a procedure should continue when finishing
+execution.
 The first step in this process is making pointers to stacks explicit.
 This phase achieves this by converting the type $not A$ to $square (~A)$, and similarly, values are transformed in the following manner: $(lambda^not x. c): not A => square